 Aviation is under a full-fledged economic attack with many companies' businesses being severely affected.
 At the center of this disaster in the United States is American Airlines, United Airlines, Delta Air Lines, and Boeing.
 In response to the major reduction in travel among the public, the airlines and Boeing have requested a bailout from the Federal Government.

-All of the firms were not prepared for what COVID-19 has done to the global economy.
+All of the firms were not prepared for what CV has done to the global economy.
 Boeing; however, was already in a weak state from the fallout of flaws in the Boeing 737 MAX.
-American, United, and Delta are particularly susceptible to the restrictions with the virus because they serve many international destinations that have been significantly impacted.
+American, United, and Delta are particularly susceptible to the restrictions for the economy because they serve many international destinations that have been significantly impacted.
 Domestic U.S. air travel has also has declined sharply.

 Traffic at the airlines has declined so sharply that Delta is burning $50 million a day in cash according to its CEO, Ed Bastian.
 In addition, Delta has had 13,000 people take voluntary leave from the company.
 United is reducing its schedule by 60% in April and will likely reduce its schedule even more in May according to Oscar Munoz and Scott Kirby.